lllibano/lllibano.github.io/_pages/about.md

 Fabiano Libano
 ======
-Born in Madrid, Spain.
-Raised in Porto Alegre, Brazil.
-Living in Phoenix, USA.<br />
+Born in Madrid, Spain 🇪🇸.
+Raised in Porto Alegre, Brazil 🇧🇷.
+Living in Phoenix, USA 🇺🇸.<br />
 I am currently pursuing my PhD degree in Computer Engineering at Arizona State University.<br />
 I have obtained both my MS and BS degrees in Computer Engineering at UFRGS in Brazil.